nielsbasjes/codeowners/README.md

 ## GitIgnore edge case
 This [tutorial page](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) documents this edge case that this library does not handle the same way a git does it.

-The edge case:
+The edge case which is NOT handled "correctly":

 **Pattern**

-> logs/
+    logs/
-> !logs/important.log
+    !logs/important.log

 **Matches**

-> logs/debug.log
+    logs/debug.log
-> logs/important.log
+    logs/important.log

 **Explanation**

-> Wait a minute!
-Shouldn't logs/important.log be negated in the example on the left
+    Wait a minute!
+Shouldn't logs/important.log be negated in the example on the left Nope!
-> Nope!
 Due to a performance-related quirk in Git, you can not negate a file that is ignored due to a pattern matching a directory

 # License